-This is her third term as she was first elected in 2009 (and re-elected in 2013) — when she made history by becoming the first MLA of Filipino heritage.
+Mable Elmore was first elected as Member of the Legislative Assembly (MLA) of British Columbia for Vancouver-Kensington in 2009, when she made history by becoming the first MLA of Filipino heritage.

 Mable is passionate about building community engagement and connecting people around issues that matter to them.
-She has a long-standing record of public service, and has earned a great deal of respect for her hard work on many progressive causes.
-She’s been an active member in the peace movement, and has worked tirelessly on a wide range of migrant, immigrant, social justice and worker’s rights issues.
-And she’s dedicated to doing whatever she can to make the lives of people in her community – and across British Columbia – better.
+She is dedicated to doing whatever she can to make the lives of people in her community – and across B.C. – better.

 Mable has been an active member in the peace movement, and has worked tirelessly on a wide range of immigrant, social justice, and workers’ rights issue.

 Prior to her election as MLA, Mable worked as a transit operator for 10 years.
 Over that time she played an active role within her union – Canadian Auto Workers Local 111 – and led successful campaigns as a transit advocate.

 Mable attended the University of British Columbia and has resided in Vancouver for the past 20 years.